Microlocal homology: Quasi-smooth specialization and microlocalization

-A full account of the properties of the specialization functor is given in its original source \cite[\S8]{V83b}.
+\brem A full account of the properties of the specialization functor is given in its original source \cite[\S8]{V83b}. \erem

-In \cref{sec: quasi-smooth specialization and microlocalization} we define a functor of quasi-smooth specialization generalizing the above construction.
-It is defined in the same manner as Verdier's specialization functor, only replacing the deformation to the normal cone with an appropriate notion of deformation to the normal \textit{bundle} of $\Z \hook \X$.
+In this section we define a functor of quasi-smooth specialization generalizing the above construction.
+It is defined in the same manner as Verdier's specialization functor, only replacing the deformation to the normal cone with an appropriate notion of deformation to the normal \emph{bundle} along a quasi-smooth closed immersion $\Z \to \X$.
 The appropriate such notion for us is that appearing in \cite{KR19}.
-In this section, we recall the construction of deformation to the normal bundle presented in \cite{KR19}, and prove some general properties of it needed for a good notion of specialization.